You asked: How do I find a coronavirus test in a foreign country?

 Coronavirus testing has come a long way since I got my first swab in October 2020.
 For starters, they are no longer a scarce commodity, which is great news if you’re traveling overseas.
 They’re also now required for international travelers returning to the United States.

-In case you missed it, anyone 2 years old and above must show results of a negative rapid or PCR test they took within three days of flying into the United States.
-The rule, which went into effect in January, applies to vaccinated people, too.
+In case you missed it, anyone 2 years old and above must show results of a negative rapid or PCR test they took within one day of flying into the United States.
+The rule, which was updated in December following the discovery of the omicron variant, applies to vaccinated people, too.
 If you’ve recovered from a case of covid-19 in the past 90 days, you can provide a doctor’s note from a licensed health-care provider.

 Your airline is supposed to review your test result before you get on the plane home, and if you don’t have it or did it incorrectly, you may be denied boarding.